Watch the webinar now:

 Importance of reshoring for purchasing

 In purchasing, reshoring plays a central role in the realignment of procurement strategies.
-By shifting procurement back to the domestic market, buyers can make supply chains more transparent and intensify supplier relationships.
-This leads to increased flexibility and faster responsiveness to market requirements.
+By shifting procurement back to the domestic market, buyers can make supply chain resilience more transparent and intensify supplier relationship management.
+This leads to increased flexibility and faster responsiveness to market demands.
 Reshoring also enables better control of compliance guidelines and sustainability standards.

 • Local supplier development: Establishing and maintaining partnerships with regional suppliers.